CoderDojo-Content/Intermediate-Unity/en/GUI.md

-1. The graphical User Interface (GUI) is how your game can display information to the player.
+1. The **Graphical User Interface (GUI)** is how your game can display information to the player.
 You're going to add a score to your game and make the player win or lose.

 2. Create an **UI Text** element (**GameObject > UI > Text**) and rename it "Score".
 In the "Score" **Inspector** there is a text box in the **Text Script** property.
 Change the text to "Score: 0".
 This also added an object to your hierarchy called a **Canvas**, this is where all of your GUI elements will be displayed.

-3. Play around with the properties in the **Text Script**.
+3. Play around with the properties in the **Text Script**with the **Inspector**.
 Make sure you change the color to something that will show up on your background (white works well) and set the **Font Size** to 27.

 4. If you check the Game View you will be able to see there the score will be displayed.
 It's in the center, but you can move it to a better spot.
-Use the text element's **Rect Transform** in the **Inspector** to move the score into the corner of the screen (us the x and y values to move it into place. changing the z value can change the size of the text).
+Use the text element's **Rect Transform** in the **Inspector** to move the score into the corner of the screen (use the **x** and **y** values to move it into place).

     ![](/assets/GUIImage.png)